 When food banks can purchase food for 5 percent of the cost you pay — and when it makes their jobs easier — it’s time to start thinking about donating cash instead of food.

-Does this mean that you never donate food?
+Does this mean that you should never donate food?
 Not necessarily.
 Our church does a drive before Thanksgiving with a list of specific items for baskets that will be given to families in need.
 We also have a small room where we keep food donations to help families in the community.
 For organizations like my church, cash donations are always welcome, but the food is helpful, too.

 It’s also a good thing for kids to be able to donate actual items of food when they have the opportunity to do so.
 If a child comes home from school and says they’re collecting food, by all means, give him a can of soup.
 Younger children can grasp the concept that a can of food will help a hungry person, but they might not grasp the concept when you say, “No, we don’t need to donate food.
 We donate money.”